raw-lab/DeGenPrime/README.md

 DeGenPrime is free software to use.
 If you use it however, we ask that you please cite the software in publications with:

-Fulghum B, Turner S, and White RA III.
+Fulghum B, Tanker S, and White RA III.
 DeGenPrime – Robust Degenerate Primer Design for Unlocking the Diversity of the Biosphere.
 PUBLICATION INFO.
 The source code for DeGenPrime can be found here: https://github.com/raw-lab/DeGenPrime

 System Requirements